joshis1/shreyas_joshi/_posts/Javascript/2021-03-17-JS_Features.markdown

 **Arrays**

 Array is a collection of values.
-It can be a collection of the same types or mixed types.
-Array is actually an object.
+It can be a collection of the same types or mixed types in javascript.
+Array is actually an object in javascript.
+In C++ array cannot be of mixed types.
+Also, the array may not be an object type in C++, if the array is a collection of int then it is not an object type.
+However, if the array is a collection of class type then it is an object type.
 Here is an example.

 {% highlight ruby %}